-WWE News: Bray Wyatt Returns & Brock Lesnar Works Possible Last House Show Match At WWE Boston Event
+WWE News: Bray Wyatt Returns And Brock Lesnar Works Possible Last House Show Match At WWE Boston Event

 — Justin Barrasso (@JustinBarrasso) March 31, 2018

-While that was the main event, the WWE Boston event featured plenty of other superstars in action ahead of the WrestleMania 34 show coming up this Sunday.
+While that was the main event, the WWE Boston event featured plenty of other superstars in action ahead of the WrestleMania 34 show coming up on April 8.
 Brock’s opponent next Sunday, Roman Reigns, also got another tuneup match.
 He defeated Elias in that match so he appears ready to take on “The Beast” next.

-In another match, WWE Raw Women’s Champion Alexa Bliss defeated Sasha Banks to retain her title, only to have challenger Nia Jax come out and attack her.
-The Raw tag team champions were also in action as Sheamus and Cesaro would emerge with a win over Titus O’Neil and Apollo Crews.
+In another match, WWE Raw Women’s Champion Alexa Bliss defeated Sasha Banks to retain her title, only to have WrestleMania challenger, Nia Jax, come out and attack her.
+The Raw tag team champions were also in action as Sheamus and Cesaro emerged with a win over Titus O’Neil and Apollo Crews.

 There was also Bray Wyatt, who showed up in Boston at the event despite being “deleted” by Matt Hardy on Raw.
-Wyatt showed up to attack WWE cruiserweight Akira Tozawa who had been competing against Jack Gallagher.
+Wyatt showed up to attack WWE cruiserweight Akira Tozawa, who had been competing against Jack Gallagher.
 It appears that maybe the “Lake of Reincarnation” hasn’t fully taken over Wyatt’s soul just yet.

 Help @MATTHARDYBRAND and @WWEMusic DELETE the competition on the music charts!
 The #DeletionAnthem is out now! #WWEBoston pic.twitter.com/glOztZUOkW